MichalPawlowski/michal-academic/content/authors/admin/_index.md

 I am pursuing a PhD degree in Computer Science.
 This part of my academic journey began two years ago when I got accepted to the [Doctoral School](https://szkolydoktorskie.uw.edu.pl/en/sdnsip-2/) of the [University of Warsaw](https://en.uw.edu.pl/).
 A year later, I joined the [Sapienza University of Rome](https://www.uniroma1.it/en/) as a PhD student at the [Department of Computer, Control and Management Engineering](https://www.diag.uniroma1.it/en/).
 Since then, I have been on a joint PhD program between both universities.
 My supervisors are Prof. [Piotr Sankowski]() and Prof. [Stefano Leonardi]().
 Besides working in academia, I am a Doctoral Researcher at [IDEAS NCBR](https://ideas-ncbr.pl/en/) in the [Intelligent Algorithms and Data Structures](https://ideas-ncbr.pl/en/badania/intelligent-algorithms-and-learned-data-structures/) group.

 Before that, I graduated with honors with a master's diploma in Computer Science from the University of Warsaw.
-I wrote my thesis under the supervision of [Marek Adamczyk](https://mad.cs.uni.wroc.pl/) ([University of Wrocław](https://uwr.edu.pl/en/)).
-Two years prior, I obtained a double bachelor's degree in Computer Science and Mathematics (also with honors) from the same university.
-My advisors were Prof. [Adam Osękowski](https://www.mimuw.edu.pl/~ados/index.html) and Prof. [Janusz Jabłonowski](https://mimuw.edu.pl/~janusz/).
+I wrote my thesis under the supervision of Dr. [Marek Adamczyk](https://mad.cs.uni.wroc.pl/) ([University of Wrocław](https://uwr.edu.pl/en/)).
+Two years prior, I obtained a double bachelor's degree in Computer Science and Mathematics (with honors) from the same university.
+My advisors were Prof. [Adam Osękowski](https://www.mimuw.edu.pl/~ados/index.html) and Dr. [Janusz Jabłonowski](https://mimuw.edu.pl/~janusz/).

 My research interests lie in the area of approximation algorithms for optimization under uncertainty.
 The main problems I have worked on so far revolved around prophet inequalities and online problems with delays.
 However, during my stay at Sapienza, I also became interested in algorithmic game theory and mechanism design.
 I love broadening my knowledge and experience.